michelgrootjans/money-kata/readme.md

 # Test-driven development by example

+This example was taken from **Test-Driven Development by Example** by Kent Beck

 ## Requirements

 Come up with a design that can add and multiply multiple currencies given the necessary exchange rates.
 For example: